Cosmetic products

 • the frame formulation allowing for prompt and appropriate medical treatment in the event of difficulties

-When the cosmetic product is placed on the market, the responsible person must notify to the UK Governmentthe original labelling, and, where reasonably legible, a photograph of the corresponding packaging.
+When the cosmetic product is placed on the market, the responsible person must notify to the Commission the original labelling, and, where reasonably legible, a photograph of the corresponding packaging.

-Responsible persons who consider or have reason to believe that a cosmetic product that they have placed on the market is not in conformity with the Regulation must immediately take the corrective measures necessary to bring that product into conformity, withdraw it or recall it, as appropriate.
-Where the cosmetic product presents a 'serious undesirable effect' (SUE) or risk to human health, responsible persons and/or distributors must immediately inform their local trading standards service, giving details of the non-compliance and of the corrective measures to be taken.
+Responsible persons who consider or have reason to believe that a cosmetic product that they have placed on the market is not in conformity with this Regulation must immediately take the corrective measures necessary to bring that product into conformity, withdraw it or recall it, as appropriate.
+Where the cosmetic product presents a risk to human health, responsible persons must immediately inform their trading standards service giving details, in particular, of the non-compliance and of the corrective measures taken.

 Key legislation